 Nose: Caramel, bread dough, mild grassy rye spice and toffee.
 Lighter aromas include watermelon rind, fresh-cut oak and drying hay.

-Palate: Smooth and sweet, with all the rye aromas form the nose persisting.
-Not much tannins to balance the sweetness.
-Not bitter, no harsh notes.
+Palate: Smooth and sweet, with all the rye aromas from the nose persisting.
+Some tannins to balance the sweetness.

 Finish: Rye and aromatics linger a while: watermelon rind and watercress.
 Sweet.